Moya/Moya/Readme.md

 ### Accio

-Accio is based on Swift Package Manager (with the addition of iOS/macOS/tvOS/watchOS support) and therefore integration of Moya is exactly the same as described above.
-Once your `Package.swift` file is configured, run `accio update`.
+[Accio](https://github.com/JamitLabs/Accio) is a dependency manager based on SwiftPM which can build frameworks for iOS/macOS/tvOS/watchOS.
+Therefore the integration steps of Moya are exactly the same as described above.
+Once your `Package.swift` file is configured, run `accio update` instead of `swift package update`.

 ### CocoaPods